ae.files

 Parameters:

-• src_file (Union[str, BinaryIO]) – source file name or opened stream (file-like) object. if passing a non-seekable stream together with a non-zero value in transferred_bytes then the source stream has to be set to the correct position before you call this function. if passing any source stream then also the total file/stream size has to be passed into the total_bytes parameter. source file streams does also not support a True value in the move_file argument.
+• src_file (Union[str, BinaryIO]) – source file name or opened stream (file-like) object. if passing a non-seekable stream together with a non-zero value in transferred_bytes, then the source stream has to be set to the correct position before you call this function. if passing any source stream, then also the total file/stream size has to be passed into the total_bytes parameter. source file streams do also not support a True value in the move_file argument.

 • dst_file (Union[str, BinaryIO]) – destination file name or opened stream (file-like) object. recoverable copies and copies with a True value in the overwrite argument are not allowed; always use a destination file name if you need a recoverable/overwriting copy.